ethicsai/ethical-smart-grid/docs/source/usage.rst

 To simplify the creation of a basic environment, the method :py:meth:`smartgrid.make_basic_smartgrid() <smartgrid.make_env.make_basic_smartgrid>` is made available.
-This method is also used to register the Smart Grid environment with Gymnasium, using the :py:func:`gym.make() <gymnasium.make>` method.

 To create an environment, type in a Python console: